kaafivikrant/kaafivikrant.github.io/Readme.md

 <meta name="viewport" content="width=device-width, initial-scale=1.0">
 ```

+if not completed, then task goes to overdue task

 Your todo list is already robust with task editing, pause/resume timers, persistent storage, and a functioning loader bar.
 Here are some additional features you could add to enhance its functionality, usability, and appeal, tailored to different use cases:

 ---